marcusshannon/clusters/README.md

-# clusters
+# Clusters
-Clustering algorithm to clusters images based on their values
+Clustering algorithm that clusters images based on their values